Contact

 Future and positive impacts

 To enable and encourage emission reductions in the value chain functions, the hospitality industry identifies relevant measures to implement.
 Companies can reduce the negative climate impacts of food by preferring and offering local plant-based products while minimising food waste in different phases of food production.
 By establishing criteria for low-carbon procurement, hospitality companies can influence the choices made outside company limits.
 Finally, companies’ decisions on property locations determine what options the consumers and employees have when travelling.
+However, in order to achieve the sufficient reductions, Finland must create an effective system for recycling packaging.

 Did you know that...?